paralevel/safari-always-right-tab/README.md

-# Always right of current tab in Safari
+# Always adjacent right new tab in Safari

-Always position new tabs to the immediate right of the current tab in Safari on macOS Tahoe 26
+Position new tabs to the immediate right of the current tab in Safari on macOS Tahoe 26

 <br>